sait-lab/learn-git/git-branching.md

 $ git commit -m 'docs: add a line to file1'
 ```

 > Now your project history has diverged (see [Divergent history](https://git-scm.com/book/en/v2/ch00/divergent_history)).
 You created and switched to a branch, did some work on it, and then switched back to your main branch and did other work.
-Both of those changes are isolated in separate branches: you can switch back and forth between the branches and merge them together when you’re ready.
+Both of those changes are isolated in separate branches: you can switch back and forth between the branches and merge them together when you're ready.
 And you did all that with simple `branch`, `checkout`, and `commit` commands.

 ![advance-master](./git-branching.assets/advance-master.png)